rico345100/proc-repeat/readme.md

 ### every(int value, string timeUnit)
-Sets the duration. timeUnit is string that must one of these value:
+Set the duration. timeUnit is string that must one of these values:
 - week
 - weeks
 - w